AriFordsham/GHCWiki/building/getting-the-sources.md

 Source distributions are easier to build, because we also include the output from running certain external tools like [ Happy](http://haskell.org/happy), so you don't need to install these tools (see below for more).

-## Quickly getting the GHC source repository
+## Git clone

 The first thing to do is install [ git](http://git-scm.com/).
-You'll also need some tools - see [Building/Preparation](building/preparation) for details.

 **Note:** The following directions are valid for cloning GHC 7.9 or newer.
-For cloning GHC 7.8 or earlier, see [below](building/getting-the-sources#).
+For cloning GHC 7.8 or earlier, see the [legacy](building/getting-the-sources/legacy) instructions.

 On Unix-like systems (Linux, OS X), a complete GHC source tree can be obtained (located in `ghc`) by saying: